 Additionally, Board of Regents Policy 03.01 establishes a mechanism for UA system wide governance.
-These councils include the System Governance Council (which consists of representatives from the Faculty Alliance, the Staff Alliance, and the Coalition of Student Leaders), the Faculty Alliance consisting of three members from the Faculty Senate leadership of each university who meet monthly to discuss matters of mutual concern, and Statewide Academic Council (which consists of the Vice President for Academic Affairs, university Provosts, representatives from Faculty Alliance, and research representatives).
+These councils include the System Governance Council (which consists of representatives from the Faculty Alliance, the Staff Alliance, and the Coalition of Student Leaders), the Faculty Alliance consisting of three members from the Faculty Senate leadership of each university who meet monthly to discuss matters of mutual concern, and the Academic Council (which consists of the Vice President for Academic and Student Affairs, university Provosts, representatives from Faculty Alliance, and other university and Statewide representatives).